-The unique and exciting complexities of humanity are what drive my passion.
-I believe every person is one-of-a-kind, and should be treated as such.
-My approach does not hold individuals to set norms or expectations, and so irregardless of your sexuality, gender identity, relationship status or private situation, I will strive to enlighten and support you.
+My approach does not hold individuals to set norms or expectations, so regardless of your sexuality, gender identity, relationship status or personal situation, I will strive to enlighten and support you.

 From the moment we are born, we enter a relationship: with a parent, with a carer, with a family.
-People have an inherent desire to be cared for, loved, belong and to be accepted.
-Through our lives we will inevitably have many platonic, romantic, work and family relationships that are sometimes chosen, and sometimes necessary.
+Throughout our life, we will inevitably have many platonic, romantic, work and family relationships that are sometimes chosen, and sometimes necessary.
 To truly understand and get the most of out such relationships, I believe individuals must have the space to confront, think and talk about such relationships.
 A good relationship can leave a person feeling confident, happy, secure and fulfilled.
-Conversely, one that is in difficulty can leave you deeply unhappy and despairing, even if successful in other areas of your life.
+Conversely, one that is experiencing difficulty can leave you deeply unhappy and despairing, even if successful in other areas of your life.